12th CBSE NCERT Political Science 2 Reasons for Congress Party Dominance in Early Elections

 Q13

-Which party emerged as the largest opposition party in the first general election, winning 16 seats?
+Which party emerged as the second-largest party in terms of seats won in the first Lok Sabha elections?

 A Socialist Party